“More Bordeaux, madame, to go with your langouste sabayon?”

 On all of Ponant’s power yachts, the gyms are large and inviting.

 They have panoramic views of the horizon, with state-of-the-art equipment (including a fancy Kenesis Wall – a station where you can pump up your muscles).

 Then after you’ve worked off those calories, you can reward yourself in the Turkish hammam or balneotherapy room (on Le Boreal and L’Austral) – or with a good old-fashioned massage if you prefer.

-“We have very clean ships,” says Navin Sawhney, Ponant’s chief operating officer, who has flown in from New York for today’s event.
+“We have very clean ships,” says Navin Sawhney, Ponant’s CEO for the Americas.

 “We don’t discharge black water into the ocean.
 We use sonar – if we come across a pod of whales, we turn the engines off so we don’t disturb them.
 All our lighting is LED.
 And if we’re in the Great Barrier Reef or a national park with ice gardens, we don’t drop anchor and damage the coral or seabed.
 We put on the dynamic positioning system to stay steady and keep our mooring.”

 Part of the reason Ponant is so green is that they have the youngest fleet afloat.

 We think L’Austral and Le Boreal are pretty bon chic, bon genre (French slang for “good style, good attitude”).

 Don’t just take our word for it though.